smithclay/otlp2parquet/README.md

 <details>
 <summary>Caveats</summary>

-- **Batching**: Serverless deployments write one file per request.
-Don't write a lot of small files or your performance and cloud bill will explode.
-Use an OTel Collector upstream to batch, or enable S3 Tables / R2 Data Catalog for automatic compaction.
+- **Batching**: Use an OTel Collector upstream to batch, or enable S3 Tables / R2 Data Catalog for automatic compaction or snapshot pruning.
+There is experimental batching support available in the Cloudflare Worker implementation.
 - **Schema**: Uses ClickHouse-compatible column names.
 Will converge with OTel Arrow (OTAP) when it stabilizes.
 - **Status**: Functional but evolving.
 API may change.